 The Knights of Breton Court by Maurice Broaddus

 When pitching The Knights of Breton Court — a trilogy including King Maker, King’s Justice, and King’s War — Maurice Broaddus described his idea as Excalibur meets The Wire.
 He states further that his pacing “has more in common with a crime novel than [with] urban fantasy.”
-Finally, add that Broaddus drew inspiration from years working with Outreach Inc., a concern focusing on homeless teens, and you have the matter of Indianapolis, the spirit of Arthur reborn into King James White, a gang leader armed with his handgun, Caliburn.
-He’s the son of a gang leader who surrounds himself with Lady G, Lott, Wayne, Percy, Tristan, and his advisor, Merle, to confront the evils lurking within his inner-city neighborhood, hoping to unite the disparate gangs.
+Finally, add that Broaddus drew inspiration from years working with Outreach Inc., a concern focusing on homeless teens, and you have the Matter of Indianapolis, the spirit of Arthur reborn into King James White, a gang leader armed with his handgun, Caliburn.
+The son of a gang leader, King surrounds himself with Lady G, Lott, Wayne, Percy, Tristan, and his advisor, Merle, to confront the evils lurking within his inner-city neighborhood, hoping to unite the disparate gangs.

 By Force Alone by Lavie Tidhar

 All right.
-So much for chivalry, because here comes Lavie Tidhar’s By Force Alone, an eye-popping retelling that, while set in the Middle Ages, lays out an Arthur and Camelot quite oppositional to the traditional versions to which we’re accustomed.
+So much for chivalry, because here comes Lavie Tidhar’s By Force Alone, an eye-popping retelling that, while set in the Middle Ages, lays out an Arthur and Camelot quite oppositional to the traditional versions with which we’re accustomed.
 I find this appropriate, however.
 T.H.
-White recrafted Arthur partially to reflect events of his twentieth-century moment, and so does Tidhar, I posit.
+White recrafted Arthur partially to reflect events of his twentieth-century moment, and Tidhar does so for his twenty-first century moment.
 Over the last fifty years, Americans have fallen in love with organized crime.
-Literature, film, and television have romanticized this violent world.
-Tidhar does the opposite by subverting the original romance of chivalry, knights, and quests into an account of drug pushers, protection rackets, and the right to rule by might instead of by divine providence.
-In the Washington Post, Vivian Shaw says about this novel, “It is a vicious, beautiful, profane, and wickedly funny reimagining of the rise and fall of King Arthur, and Matthew Keeley writing for Tor.com opines:
+Literature, film, and television abound with tales about this violent world.
+Tidhar brings a freshness to these crime themes by subverting the original romance of chivalry, knights, and quests into an account of drug pushers, protection rackets, and the right to rule by might instead of by divine providence.
+In the Washington Post, Vivian Shaw says about this novel, “It is a vicious, beautiful, profane, and wickedly funny reimagining of the rise and fall of King Arthur,” and Matthew Keeley writing for Tor.com opines: